devento-ai/sdk-go/README.md

 # Tavor Go SDK

+> [!WARNING]
+> **This package is being renamed to `github.com/devento-ai/sdk-go`**.
+Please use the new package instead as this one will no longer be maintained.
+Check out [github.com/devento-ai/sdk-go](https://github.com/devento-ai/sdk-go).
+>
+> The current library can still be used with `TAVOR_BASE_URL="https://api.devento.ai"` but will receive no further updates.

 The official Go SDK for [Tavor](https://tavor.dev), a cloud sandbox platform that provides secure, isolated execution environments.

 ## Installation